 You have to be an honest man and woman to dive into the ocean of yoga.
 Otherwise, what would be the point?
 It’s sink or swim.
 There’s no one looking over your shoulder.
 There’s no lifeguard.

-“Christmas is a baby shower that went totally overboard,” the writer Anthony Borowitz has pointed out.
+“Christmas is a baby shower that went totally overboard,” Anthony Borowitz has pointed out.

 A capitalist is someone who loves his fellow man and woman in groups of a million-or-more.
 The Money Markets and Scrooge never had it so good.
 They are laughing all the way to their McMansions, golden arches and all.

 Santa Claus is a portly red-clad man who brings gifts to good straight arrow well-behaved children on Christmas Eve, or the morning of Christmas Day.
 He spends most of the rest of the year supervising elves in his workshop and making out a list of kids who have been naughty or nice.
 You don’t want to be on Santa’s shit list.